kellan/laughingmeme/_posts/asides/2003-08-13-when-writing-an-xml-parsing-class-in-php-dont-forget-the-ampersands.md

 ---
 id: 1648
-title: 'When writing an XML parsing class in PHP, don&#8217;t forget the ampersands'
+title: 'When writing an XML parsing class in PHP, dont forget the ampersands'
 date: '2003-08-13T15:50:20+00:00'
 author: Kellan
 layout: post